pbl64k/icfpc2015/README.md

 Compared to 2013, there were live leaderboards, a story to surround the problem, and "quest" elements in that teams had to go looking for "phrases of power" essential for good standings.

+The final qualifying scores can be found here: http://icfpcontest.org/leader_board.html

 I ended up at #37 in the qualifiers, which makes getting into the finals unlikely.
 My finest hour was at T-36, when I was ranked fifth (see `my-finest-hour.png`).
 Unfortunately, I didn't manage to submit anything for the lightning round.
 If only I had spent less time procrastinating and mulling over how much the problem sucked, how tired I was, and how I had no idea as to how to